-The highly transmissive, but heterogeneous Uppermost Aquifer at AP2 (see Section 2) and the nature, extent, and detected concentrations of groundwater contaminants, constrained the selection of potentially applicable engineering controls.
-Specifically, the effectiveness of a pump and treat system to hydraulically contain and capture the lithium and molybdenum plumes in close proximity to the Illinois River, and in an Uppermost Aquifer with relatively high conductivity, was weighed against the effectiveness of other alternatives that were considered.
-The proximity of the plumes to the Illinois River presents challenges for plume capture and containment, which would require removal and treatment of high volumes of water.
-Because pump and treat would yield little net benefit, at much greater energy demands, pump wear and tear, and aquifer stresses, compared to a groundwater cutoff wall paired with hydraulic gradient control (e.g., Alternative 3), construction of a pump and treat system was not retained for further analysis in this CMA.
+The highly transmissive, but heterogeneous, Uppermost Aquifer, and nature, extent, and detected concentrations of groundwater contaminants constrained the selection of potentially applicable engineering controls.
+Specifically, the effectiveness of a pump and treat system to hydraulically contain and capture the arsenic, lithium, and molybdenum plumes, with their limited areal extents in close proximity to the Illinois River in an aquifer with relatively high conductivity, was weighed against the practicability of the alternatives that were considered.
+The lack of vertical overlap of their occurrences (arsenic plume occurs approximately 50 ft below ground surface [bgs], whereas lithium and molybdenum are shallower at approximately 25 ft bgs), would make designing an effective groundwater extraction system difficult.
+The proximity of the plumes to the Illinois River also presents challenges for plume capture and containment, which would require removal and treatment of high volumes of water.
+Because pump and treat would yield little net benefit, at much greater energy demands, pump wear and tear, and aquifer stresses, compared to a groundwater cutoff wall with hydraulic gradient control (e.g., Alternative 3), construction of a pump and treat system was not retained for further analysis in this CMA.

-In a similar manner, in-situ solidification/stabilization (ISS) was considered, but not retained for analysis, based on practical considerations relative to other alternatives.
+In a similar manner, in-situ solidification/stabilization (ISS) was considered but not retained for analysis, based on practical considerations.
 ISS is a treatment technology which consists of encapsulating waste within a cured monolith having increased compressive strength and reduced hydraulic conductivity.
 Hazards can be reduced by both converting waste constituents into less soluble and mobile forms and isolating waste from groundwater, thus facilitating groundwater remediation and reduction of leaching to groundwater.
 The timeframe to implement ISS, including bench-scale and pilot-scale testing to support the detailed design, is longer than other alternatives and would delay source control relative to other alternatives.
 In addition, the effects on groundwater chemistry associated with the addition of large volumes of Portland cement and other amendments to the subsurface would require detailed evaluation.
 Implementation would also require specialized contractors and equipment.